Terms of Reference

 - Initiative must have been completed more than once

 Submission Deadline: The deadline for nomination submissions is February 15th each year.
 Please submit proposals using the submission portal:

-Applications for the Provost’s Prize may be submitted by or on behalf of the instructional team and should include a narrative that provides the following evidence of the initiative’s positive impact on student learning and the student experience, organized in alignment with the Provost’s Prize criteria.
+Applications for this award may be submitted by or on behalf of the instructional team and should include a narrative that provides the following evidence of the initiative’s positive impact on student learning and the student experience, organized in alignment with the Provost’s Prize criteria.